JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Encuentro_14_Mayo_1999_En_Dakar_2a_Parte.md

 ### Introduction

 In the chain of creation of beings endowed with will, man is the weakest link.
 Created on the periphery of divinity, he initially has no awareness of God.
 This position puts us in a situation that requires a particular manifestation of God so that the spirit can act in us.
 God has indeed endowed us with all the necessary equipment to seek and find him.
 The Helpers, the mind and the personality are instruments to better coordinate with the will of God.
 But God has gone further by indwelling man's consciousness as Adjuster.
 All religions talk about it without giving it too much importance.
 However, this presence is essential to understand the true relations of man with his creator.
 It is in this presence that I would like to insist in my exposition, since it is an unprecedented situation, a totally particular manifestation of God's love for men.
-After having created them here below, He honors them with his presence and his support in all the phases of material, morontia $y$ spiritual life.
+After having created them here below, He honors them with his presence and his support in all the phases of material, morontial and spiritual life.
 But this many men ignore it.
 Even knowing it is not the purpose.
 What man needs is a burning faith and devotion to the highest values.
 This leads us to address the bases of religious experience.

 ### II - The Basis of Religious Experience